 As I will explain later on, one solution for a shaking guppy would be introducing plants and decorations to the tank.
 However, aquariums that are too stuffed may also contribute to shimmies in guppies.

 That is because overcrowded aquariums elevate stress in guppies.
 If they are forced to share their territories with other fish, hostility is likely to occur.
-That could result in a stressed guppy that is consistently bullied by aggressive tankmates, such as angelfish and barbs.
+That could result in a stressed guppy who is consistently bullied by aggressive tankmates, such as angelfish and barbs.

 How to Treat Shaking Guppies?